 Premises Safety – Premises Liability Expert

 Slip, trips and falls are among Howard’s most common investigations.
 More than three million food service employees and over one million guests are injured each year as a result of slips, trips and falls in America’s restaurants.
-According to the National Floor Safety Institute (NFSi), the hospitality industry spends over $2 billion dollars on such injuries each year; and these injuries are increasing at a rate of roughly ten percent annually.
+According to the National Floor Safety Institute (NFSI), the hospitality industry spends over $2 billion dollars on such injuries each year; which are increasing at a rate of roughly ten percent annually.

 Compliance Issues – Reasonable & Customary Restaurant Industry Standards of Care

 - Restaurant owners and employees must comply with all applicable restaurant industry and OSHA standards pertaining to walking and working surface.